nednik19/OpenVPN-bruteforcer/README.md

-Here’s a suggested `README.md` file for your OpenVPN brute force script:

----

 # OpenVPN Brute Force Tool

 This Python script is designed to brute force the key password for an OpenVPN client configuration using a wordlist.
 The script attempts different passwords from the wordlist until it successfully finds the correct one or exhausts all options.